Guided Tours in English

 The museum’s collection of medieval art is the largest in Poland, gathering works from the 12th century to the early 16th century.
 Particularly prized is a set of monumental altarpieces which formerly adorned the altars of churches in Silesia and Gdańsk Pomerania.
 Visitors will learn about the rich symbolism and iconography of the works as well as about the chief artistic tendencies of the period.

-Gallery of Old European Painting
+Gallery of Old Masters

 A showcase of masterpieces of 15th–17th century European painting.
 Through paintings by masters like Sandro Botticelli, Lucas Cranach the Elder, Jusepe de Ribera, Jacob Jordaens and Bernardo Bellotto (called Canaletto) visitors can trace the evolution of art from the early Renaissance to the twilight of the Baroque period.